 What topics are covered?

 Participants will have the opportunity to tour many of the Division facilities, which may include the Training Academy, Crime Lab, Heliport, SWAT Unit, Mounted Unit, and Radio Room.
 Subject-matter experts from all over the Division will provide instruction on topics such as the function of patrol officers, ABC’s of policing, defensive tactics, internal affairs, and laws of arrest, search, and seizure.
 Participants will also learn about how individuals become police officers and about the on-going training that officers receive. - sample schedule

 When is the Academy?

-The Citizen Police Academy runs for twelve weeks and classes are held one evening a week for three hours.
+The Citizen Police Academy runs for thirteen weeks and classes are held one evening a week for three hours.
 Classes will primarily convene at the Columbus Police Training Academy, and typically last from 6:30 p.m. to 9:30 p.m.
 Participation in the academy requires a substantial commitment, and any participant who misses more than two classes will not be able to graduate.

 Who can apply?

 Any member of the Columbus community who meets the following criteria: